Circularity projects

 Creating demand for near-zero cement

-Vattenfall and CemVision have partnered to develop and supply near-zero emission cement, which could reduce CO2 emissions by 95% compared to traditional cement by 2030.
+Vattenfall and Cemvision have partnered to develop and supply near-zero emission cement, potentially reducing CO2 emissions by 95% compared to traditional cement by 2030.

 Read the full article